Those who are familiar with the Android Debug Bridge (ADB) already know the benefits it can give.

 You will see the detailed instructions below.
 Make sure you follow them carefully to be able to set up the ADB correctly.

-First Step: Check if You Already Have the ADB Driver Installed on your PC
+Step 1: Check if you already have the ADB driver installed on your PC

 The first thing you have to do is check if your computer already has the ADB driver installed.
 Simply perform a test via Chrome to see if your PC can recognize your Android device and communicate with it.
 To do that, follow the steps below:

-You do not have the ADB driver installed on your PC yet if the test fails.
+If the test fails, you do not have the ADB driver installed on your PC yet.
 On the other hand, if you see the name of your Android device, then it means that you already have the ADB driver on your computer.

-Third Step: Activate USB Debugging on your Android Device
+Step 3: Activate USB debugging on your Android device

-Fourth Step: Open Device Manager and Install the ADB Driver
+Step 4: Open Device Manager and install the ADB driver

 You can open Device Manager to install the ADB driver.
 In this article, we are going to use Google Nexus 7 because the steps are quite similar for all other Android devices.
 Once you’re ready, just follow the instructions below:

-2. Open the Run dialog box by pressing Windows Key+R on your keyboard.
+• Open the Run dialog box by pressing Windows Key + R on your keyboard.

-3. Type “devmgmt.msc” (no quotes), then hit Enter.
+• Type devmgmt.msc, then hit Enter.
 This should bring up Device Manager.

 If you do not need this feature, you might ask, “Where can I uninstall the ADB driver?”
 You can do that via Device Manager.
 You just need to follow the first four steps, then select Uninstall Device.